mohsenpakzad/Hw5-Judge/README.md

     1-You can enter 'd' if you don't want to drag and drop or copy paste.

     2-In every step that you have to enter a path, you can simply type "back" to go back.

+    3-Every name for inputs are allowed

+    4-Loading screen

 #### Folders descriptions ####